 In Settings, navigate to Passwords on the top.
 Enter your password or Touch ID to unlock your passwords.

 In Safari, you have the same abilities as you do in the system settings.
-You are able to view the passwords, airdrop passwords, change passwords on websites, delete the saved password, or change the password on the associated website.
+You can view the passwords, airdrop passwords, change passwords on websites, delete the saved password, or change the password on the associated website.

 You’re probably familiar with Siri from using it on the iPhone.
 But, did you know it is also an extremely easy way to find the password for a particular website or application?